hirwa1/spam-protection-php-laravel/README.md

 5. Mark Spam as resolved
 6. MCV Architecture was followed

-## if you want to implement CQRS  in the Laravel project, we tried to implement it in this repo.
+## if you want to implement CQRS  Pattern in the Laravel project, we tried to implement it in this repo.
 We Also implemented a simple SOLID Principle

 ## Install project